 - Project guidelines

-- Frequently asked questions
+- Frequently asked questions (FAQ)

 Libraries Transforming Communities: Focus on Small and Rural Libraries is part of ALA’s longtime commitment to preparing library workers for the expanding role of libraries.
 The initiative is offered in partnership with the Association for Rural & Small Libraries (ARSL).
-It is supported by a private donor and the Institute of Museum and Library Services (IMLS).
+Questions?
+Contact ALA's Public Programs Office.